 Actions with direction to implement programs or initiatives assume that implementation will require planning, budgeting and evaluating.
 Several different approaches will be used to implement the actions.
-These are identified in the action tables in the goals and actions of this plan and described below.
+These are identified in the action tables in the Goals and actions section of this plan (page 48) and described below.
 Most of these implementation approaches are currently in place and have been operating for many years.

-Regional Waste Plan: Implementation Approaches Legislative agendas State-level public policy priorities identified by Metro and/or local government elected bodies.
-Partnership agreements Agreements between Metro and local governments, or between Metro or local governments and non-profit or community-based organizations.
-Metro and/or local government code and authorizations Formal actions taken through code amendments, administrative reviews, licenses, franchises and other instruments.
-Regional work groups Regional work groups convened by Metro to assist in developing programs and activities to achieve the goals and actions of the plan.
-Grants Investments in non-profit and for-profit organizations to achieve the goals and actions of the plan.
-Existing programs Actions may be associated with existing program plans and partnerships implemented by Metro, city, county and state agencies.
+Regional Waste Plan: Implementation Approaches State-level public policy priorities identified by Metro and/or local government elected bodies.
+Agreements between Metro and local governments, and between Metro or local governments and non-profit or community-based organizations.
+Formal actions taken through code amendments, administrative reviews, licenses, franchises and other instruments.
+Regional work groups convened by Metro to assist in developing programs and activities to achieve the goals and actions of the plan.
+Investments in non-profit and for-profit organizations to achieve the goals and actions of the plan.
+Actions may be associated with existing program plans and partnerships implemented by Metro, city, county and state agencies.

-In addition to implementation mechanisms, each action in the 2030 Regional Waste Plan, including the waste reduction program actions in the Goal and Actions section, is also assigned a lead agency.
+In addition to implementation mechanisms, each action in the 2030 Regional Waste Plan, including the waste reduction program actions, is also assigned a lead agency.